California Reverse Phone Number Lookup

 California Phone Numbers and Area Codes

-Despite having 39 area codes—the most of any state—California's mobile-only adoption lags behind many smaller states.
+Despite having 41 area codes, California's mobile-only adoption lags behind many smaller states.
 Data from 2023 shows that 76.6% of California adults rely solely on mobile phones, up from 59.8% in 2019.
 Californians who primarily use a wireless phone make up 14.7%, while 3.8% use both mobile and landline.
 Those who mainly rely on landlines and those who only use landlines have declined to 1.9% and 1.7% respectively.
 The share of adults lacking phone access stands at 1.3%.
 The state's diverse urban and rural mix may explain why mobile-only adoption has grown steadily but remains below the national leaders.

 California Telephone Statistics